England Family Adventure | Booked by Jamie

 Check Out + Transfer to Heathrow

-Bath Spa station direct to London Paddington (1h20m), then the Elizabeth line to Heathrow (35 min).
-Leave Bath by 9am for the 1:40pm departure.
-No need to go back through central London.
+Bath Spa station direct to London Paddington (1h20m), then the Elizabeth line to Heathrow Terminal 5 (35 min).
+Leave Bath by 2pm for a 5:25pm departure to be comfortable.

 On the Wishlist but Not Scheduled